infovista-opensource/vistamart-datasource/README.md

 * Parent Instance Filtering (optional): Used when querying instance having a parent instance (like an Interface vista instance)
   * *PARENT VISTA*: Indicates the parent instance vista (based on the list of top vistas available in the Ativa Net topology).
   * *PARENT INSTANCE*: Indicates the parent instance (based on the list of instances available in the Ativa Net topology filtered by the selected parent vista).
-  * *PARENT PROPERTY* & *PARENT PROPERTY VALUE*: Additional instance filtering based on a property and its property value
 * Display Options
   * *ALIAS* : Can be used to override the serie name.
 By default, the name is "indicatorName (Instance Name)" but by using the following keywords, its name can be overriden:
     * *$i*: Indicator Name